 Choosing a Medicare plan that’s right for your needs and budget can be challenging.
 That’s why you should be aware of the top five tips that can help make that decision easier!

 How to Know If You Are Eligible

 If you are turning 65, you should enroll in Medicare during the Initial Enrollment Period.
 The 7-month period includes the three months before you turn 65 and ends three months after turning 65.
-However, you can still qualify for Medicare if you have End-Stage Renal Disease or a disability, and you have been receiving SSDI for two years.
+However, you can still qualify for Medicare if you have End-Stage Renal Disease or a disability, and you have been receiving Social Security Disability benefits for two years.

 When to Enroll